Magas/ Chickpea Flour Fudge

 - Grease a 8 X 8 inches tray or a small one with some ghee.

-- As you add the sugar, the mixture will turn a bit liquid like, but not too much.
+- Add the sugar, the mixture will turn a bit liquid like, but not too much.

 - Add the magas mixture into the prepared tray.
 Bang the tray lightly on the worktop to level out the mixture.
 Or you can roll them into balls.